Paul Strathern

 Paul Strathern (born 1940) is a Scots-Irish writer and academic.

-He was born in London, and studied at Trinity College, Dublin, after which he served in the Merchant Navy over a period of two years.
+Strathern was born in London, and studied philosophy at Trinity College, Dublin, after which he served in the Merchant Navy over a period of two years.
 He then lived on a Greek island.
 In 1966, he travelled overland to India and the Himalayas.
 His novel A Season in Abyssinia won a Somerset Maugham Award in 1972.